-The following events took place a little over two months ago.
+The following events took place last February.
 The names have not been changed as no one I know is innocent.

 The house seems cooler than usual.
 Then again, it is a rather smallish house shrouded in a rather large-ish winter.

-Within minutes, the temperature in the living room has seemingly plummeted, and we have gone from putting our coats on to trying to get the dog to sit nearer, purely for warmth.
+Within minutes, the temperature in the living room has plummeted.
+We have put our coats on and are now trying to get the dog to sit nearer, purely for warmth.

 T-Bone, Black Lab of Great Sincerity, is only happy to oblige.

 “What’s going on here?”
 Mary stands up and wanders over to the thermostat, which she eyes suspiciously.
 She taps its cover with an index finger.